xcart/xcart-docs/_pages/kb_en/modules/pdf_invoices.md

 For this purpose the admin should choose the order(s) he needs a .pdf invoice for and click the **Open PDF invoices** button at the bottom of the listing page.
 Invoices for the chosen orders will be downloaded in .pdf format to the admin's computer where it will be possible to open and use them further.

-Both the store admin and the customer get a .pdf invoice attached to the order confirmation e-mail if the **Send the invoice attachment in the mail** option is enabled:
+Both the store admin and the customer get a .pdf invoice attached to the order confirmation email if the **Send the invoice attachment in the mail** option is enabled:

 <div class="ui stackable two column grid">
   <div class="column" markdown="span"><i>Admin notification</i>![order-created-notification.png]({{site.baseurl}}/attachments/ref_4pIx0x0g/order-created-notification.png)</div>
   <div class="column" markdown="span"><i>Customer notification</i>![invoice-attached.png]({{site.baseurl}}/attachments/ref_4pIx0x0g/invoice-attached.png)</div>
 </div>

-In case the **Clear order email content when the invoice is attached** option is enabled a customer will get a default **Order created** e-mail notification with a .pdf invoice attached to it (the one you see on the sample above).
+In case the **Clear order email content when the invoice is attached** option is enabled a customer will get a default **Order created** email notification with a .pdf invoice attached to it (the one you see on the sample above).
 The text of the default **Order created** notification you can edit in the **Email notifications** section (**Store setup** -> **Email notificaitons**) as described in {% link "Email notifications: setup and maintenance" ref_5QLrLCu7 %}.